 - Bake the cookies in batches for 11-13 minutes, or until very lightly browned and crisp looking on the edges.
 My oven has hot spots and yours may too- so be sure to rotate the pan once during bake time.
 The baked cookies will look extremely soft in the centers when you remove them from the oven.
 Allow to cool for 5 minutes on the cookie sheet.
 Transfer to cooling rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 3 days.
+- Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 3 days.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 5.
 I suggest freezing the cookie dough as a whole (for up to 3 months), then thawing overnight in the refrigerator before rolling/shaping.
 The caramels do not freeze very well.